 E. ACCEPTABLE CONDITIONS OF WORK

 Wage and Hour Laws: Minimum wages varied throughout the country since provincial governors had authority to set a minimum wage floor and district heads had authority to set a higher rate.
 The minimum wage in 19 of 34 provinces was below the national poverty income level.

 Most workers are not covered by the minimum wage laws.
 Government regulations exempt employers in certain sectors, including small and medium enterprises and labor-intensive industries such as textiles, from minimum wage requirements.
 Guidelines base the minimum wage on economic conditions, with purchasing power parity, manpower absorption levels, and median wage key variables in the calculation.
-The implementing regulations require sectors exempt from minimum wage rules should pay workers at least 50 percent of the average public consumption or 25 percent above the poverty level of their province.
-The new regulations also make part-time workers eligible for hourly wages.
+The implementing regulations require sectors exempt from minimum wage rules to pay workers at least 50 percent of the average public consumption or 25 percent above the poverty level of their province and make part-time workers eligible for hourly wages.

-For certain sectors, the overtime rate for work in excess of a 40-hour workweek was 1.5 times the normal hourly rate for the first hour and twice the hourly rate for additional overtime, with a maximum of four hours of overtime per day and a maximum of 18 hours per week.
-The 2020 Omnibus Law allows certain businesses that require temporary employees to be exempt from the 40-hour workweek.
+For certain sectors, the overtime rate for work more than a 40-hour workweek is 1.5 times the normal hourly rate for the first hour and twice the hourly rate for additional overtime, with a maximum of four hours of overtime per day and a maximum of 18 hours per week.
+The law allows certain businesses that require temporary employees to be exempt from the 40-hour workweek.
 According to the February implementing regulation related to this provision, the sectors exempt from the 40-hour workweek include, but are not limited to, energy and natural resources, mining, natural gas and oil, agribusiness, and fisheries.

 Occupational Safety and Health: The law requires employers to provide a safe and healthy workplace and to treat workers with dignity and provides appropriate standards for the main industries.
 Inspectors did not actively identify unsafe conditions as their capacity to conduct inspections is limited by resources and training.
 The government was engaged to create a separate entity that conducts occupational safety and health inspections and improve the capacity of its inspectors.
 Workers may remove themselves from situations that endanger health or safety without jeopardy to their employment.

 There were no reliable national estimates for workplace deaths or injuries.
 Unions continued to urge the government, especially the Ministry of Manpower, to do more to address the country’s poor worker safety record and lax enforcement of health and safety regulations, particularly in the construction sector.
-NGOs and unions reported that many businesses continued to operate in defiance of government lockdown orders, at times resulting in COVID-19 outbreaks.
-In August the Ministry of Manpower released guidance for business-labor relations during the pandemic and items that should be covered in collective labor agreements to avoid disruptions and disputes.
+The government provided guidance to businesses to address COVID-19.